Chapter 5

 Head tracking

 The head tracking is explained in great detail here.
 Sadly I’d have to settle with Wine because the native Linux version has no head tracking capabilities.
-I tried to feed this via UDP from my own extensions but the camera setter function is sadly not exposed in the API and will probably never be (I asked).

 Watch this video on YouTube PeerTube